SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Kubernetes collects [all events for a cluster in one pool](//kubernetes.io/docs/tasks/debug-application-cluster/events-stackdriver ).
 This includes events related to the Solace message broker deployment.

-It is recommeded to watch events when creating or upgrading a Solace deployment.
+It is recommended to watch events when creating or upgrading a Solace deployment.
 Events clear after about an hour.
 You can query all available events:

 ```sh
 kubectl get events  # use -w to watch live